Derivation of the Backpropagation Algorithm Based on Derivative Amplification Coefficients: Definition of Derivative Amplification Coefficients

 Note that in the above equation the index of summation is changed from $j$ to $s$, in order to avoid symbol collision with the $j$ in $w_{l,i,j}$.
 Then

-So the result also holds for $r=q+1$, and the inductive step is complete. \end{proof}
+So the result also holds for $r=p+1$, and the inductive step is complete. \end{proof}

-Most readers will be surprised, or at least feel strange, why the derivative amplification coefficients are about $g$, not $f$?
-The answer is that we can also define derivative amplification coefficients so that they are about $f$, but the final algorithm resulting from that choice will be less elegant and slightly less efficient, and will also be different from the commonly known backpropagation algorithm.
-So we have made the better choice.
+As $\csup{\boldz}{L}$, rather than $\csup{\boldy}{L}$, is generally considered the genuine network output, most readers will feel strange, why our derivative amplification coefficients are about $f$, i.e, about $y$, not $z$?
+The answer is that while we may also define derivative amplification coefficients so that they are about $z$, the mathematical formulation will be less elegant, and the resulting algorithm will also be different from the commonly known backpropagation algorithm.
+In fact, we believe that it is more helpful to directly view $\csup{\boldy}{L}$ as the output of the network.